Zofia-Leszczynska/Zofia-Leszczynska.github.io/docs/MarkdownBasics.md

 nav_order: 3
 ---

-## 3. Markdown basics
+# Markdown

+Markdown is a markup language for creating formatted text using a plain-text editor.
+It was created in 2004 by John Gruber and Aaron Swartz.
+Technical writers often use Markdown to create documentation pages.

-Basic Markdown syntax elements:
+Basic elements of Markdown syntax:

-* titles
+* headers
 * paragraphs
 * line breaks
 * bold